 - i.
 Fabricated or heat formed PVC fittings shall only be specified and used upon approval by the Engineer

 - ii.
 Fabricated fittings shall conform to AWWA C900/ C909 and CSA B137.3

 - a) Acceptable manufacturers

 - 1. Galaxy Plastics

 - 2. IPEX

 - 3. Royal Pipe / North American Pipe

 - iii.
-Heat formed PVC bends must be made with PVC pipe one DR thicker than the mainline pipe.
+Heat formed PVC bends on DR-25 mainline pipe must be made with PVC pipe one DR smaller/thicker than the mainline pipe.

 - a) Acceptable manufacturers

 - 1. Galaxy Plastics

 - 2. IPEX

-- 3. Royal Pipe
+3. Royal Pipe

 - iv.
-Where non-standard fittings and bend angles are required, fittings shall be constructed in every way to conform to the nearest AWWA or CSA certified standard fitting.
+Where non-standard fittings and bend angles are required, fittings shall be constructed in every way to conform to the nearest AWWA or CSA certified standard fitting. - v.

-- v.
 Submit details of all fabricated fittings and specials, including details of proposed connections to existing pipelines. - vi.
 Submit Fabricated fitting design notes and overwrap reinforcing details - vii.
-Fabrication details to be stamped by a Professional Engineer, registered in the Province of Alberta. - viii.
+Fabrication details to be authenticated by a Licensed Professional. - viii.
 PVC fittings must not be encased in concrete, including for vertical thrust blocks.